simatic-ax/.github/CONTRIBUTING.md

 ### Siemens employees

-In case you are a Siemens employee who likes to propose a new repository for the GitHub community, please the [Siemens contribution process](https://github.siemens.cloud/simatic-ax/.github/blob/main/profile/CONTRIBUTING.md) for a set of follow along instructions.
+In case you are a Siemens employee who likes to propose a new repository for the GitHub community, please read the [Siemens contribution process](https://github.siemens.cloud/simatic-ax/.github/blob/main/profile/CONTRIBUTING.md) for a set of follow along instructions.

 > For all inquiries, please get in touch via our [Admin Team](https://github.com/orgs/simatic-ax/teams/toa-teamofaxion).